Analysis of signal waveform from a midsize liquid argon detetor: Introduction

 \section{Introduction}

-The tonnage liquid argon prototype detector has been running in the ground lab at the institute of High Energy Physics of the Chinese Academy of Sciences in Beijing since January 2022~\cite{1}.
-The center detector consists of 42 8inch PMTs (Hamamatsu model: R5912-20MOD~\cite{16}).
-PMTs are supported by a polyhedral spherical structure composed of polytetrafluoroethylene (PTFE).
-The center detector is immersed in about 2.2~ton liquid argon, of which the liquid argon volume inside the center detector is about 60~cm in diameter.
-As shown in Fig.~$\ref{graph_1}$, the photocathode coverage reaches about 65\%.
-The 1,1,4,4-tetraphenyl-1,3-butadiene (TPB)~\cite{17,18} wavelength shifter is applied to convert liquid argon VUV photons into 420~nm visible light suiting the PMT detection.
-The photocathode surface is evaporated with about 160~$\mu$g/cm$^2$ TPB film, and the rest of the inner surface of the center detector is evaporated with 390-490~$\mu$g/cm$^2$ TPB film.
-The date acquisition (DAQ) system developed by University of Science and Technology of China is used for signal acquisition~\cite{2}.
+Since January 2022, the ton scale liquid argon prototype detector has been running at the Institute of High Energy Physics of the Chinese Academy of Sciences in Beijing as part of the R\&D project for the future hundred-ton liquid argon dark matter experiment~\cite{1}.
+The detector comprises 42 8-inch PMTs (Hamamatsu model: R5912-20MOD~\cite{16}) supported by a polytetrafluoroethylene (PTFE) polyhedral spherical structure, as shown in Fig.~$\ref{graph_1}$.
+The center detector is filled with approximately 2.2 tons of liquid argon, with a volume of about 60 cm in diameter, and the photocathode coverage of the PMTs reaches about 65\%.
+The detector employs 1,1,4,4-tetraphenyl-1,3-butadiene (TPB)~\cite{17,18} wavelength shifter to convert VUV photons emitted by the liquid argon into 420 nm visible light.
+The PMT exterior surface is coated with about 160~$\mu$g/cm$^2$ TPB film, and the inner surface of the center detector is coated with 390-490~$\mu$g/cm$^2$ TPB film.
+To calibrate the energy, a PTFE film-wrapped $^{241}$Am source is placed at the center of the detector.
+The data acquisition (DAQ) system consists of front-end digital modules (FDM) and a trigger clock module (TCM), designed for 1GSPS/14-bit waveform sampling and clock trigger distribution, respectively.
+The DAQ system was developed by Shubin Liu’s team at the University of Science and Technology of China~\cite{2}.

-Since the size of the sensitive liquid argon in the center detector is equivalent to several neutron elastic scattering free lengths, the background events measured by the tonnage liquid argon detector is shown clearly separated to two categories in Fig.~$\ref{graph_2}$.
-The events of f90~\cite{3} distributed in the upper band has a value of bout 0.8, which are considered nuclear recoil events.
-The events of f90 distributed in the lower band has a value of bout 0.3, which are considered electron recoil events.

-The classical theory of liquid argon signal waveform has a double exponential time structure~\cite{4,5,6}, originated by the decay of the excited singlet (fast component) and triplet (slow component) states.
-According to whether a wavelength shifter (WLS) is used to detect liquid argon luminescence, the analysis methods can be divided into two types.
-For the experiment that the WLS is not used, the sum of two exponentials regarding to fast and slow components can not describe well the signal waveform~\cite{7,8}.
-This problem can be resolved by introducing a recombination process~\cite{7}.
-However, it shows that the recombination time for liquid argon should be too small to affect the signal time profile, comparing the liquid argon signal data obtained with and without applying electric fields~\cite{9}.